ashyshka/kbot/README.md

 **Step by stem instruction to reproducing this**

-- 01. Just setup Codespace WorkSpace or execute needed command to get and install packages which needed, this example for using with CodeSpace (at the local git repo will working similar)
+- 01. Just doing setup Codespace WorkSpace or executing needed command to get and install packages which needed, this example for using with CodeSpace (but at the local git repo this will working similar)
 ```
 go mod init github.com/ashyshka/kbot
 go install github.com/spf13/cobra-cli@latest
 cobra-cli init
 cobra-cli add version
 ```
-- 02. Get package gopkg.in/telebot.v3
+- 02. Getting package gopkg.in/telebot.v3
 ```
-- 02.01 go get "gopkg.in/telebot.v3" - can be used before declare inside kbot.go
+- 02.01 `go get "gopkg.in/telebot.v3"` - this is can be used before declaring inside kbot.go
-- 02.02 - add import this package to kbot.go and just do go get
+- 02.02 `go get`- adding import for this package to kbot.go and just doing `go get`
 ```
-- 03. Create telegram bot, named t.me/ashyshka_bot and get token for HTTP API
+- 03. Creating telegram bot, named t.me/ashyshka_bot and getting token for HTTP API
 - 04. Export this token to env var, named TELE_TOKEN
-- 05. Make build bot with several version, extending functions
+- 05. Making build go application (telegram bot) with several version, extending functions
 - right now, we can start bot and do simple command like /start hello - will show messages like that
 ```
 Andrii Shyshka, [07.12.23 23:30]